• Skip to primary navigation

 Many cultures around the world have a version of a rice and meat dish.
 Biryani (pronounced ‘bir-yah-nee’) is the Indian version of paella, jambalaya, or arroz con pollo i.e. meat, seafood, or vegetables cooked with rice.

-In my opinion, biryani is one of the most delicious dishes to come from the Indian subcontinent!
-And it’s one of my favorite dishes; it’s an aromatic one-pot meal that delivers a feast in every bite.
+If you love Indian food, you’re going to love this biryani rice recipe.
+It’s one of my favorite dishes; it’s an aromatic one pot meal that delivers a feast in every bite.

 • Instant Pot: fry onions in Saute mode